Golfer’s back pain screening

 A golf screen assesses all the areas in the body used in the golf swing.
 It looks at strength, control and flexibility.

-On his golf screen, it was evident that he had a very stiff mid-back (thoracic spine) weakness on his left hip and reduced strength around his pelvis and lower back.
 This combination of restrictions meant that at the impact on the golf swing, when lots of strength in the left leg is required, the left side was not able to take all the stress.
 This would then pass stress up into the back.
 The reduced rotation in the mid back meant he had to extend his lower back to get to a full backswing again overstressing the lower back.
 This combination meant the lower back was taking more than its fair share.
 This, repeated over many swings on the course and driving range meant the back was under a lot of stress.

 I explained this to him.
 We arranged a follow up to go through a specific rehab programme that I had put together to help strengthen his left hip, increase his mid-back mobility and also his overall control and strength of his back and pelvis.
+The research evidence supports this approach, see ref 1.

 After working on this for three months he came back to see me.
 On review, he has much improved his strength and improve mid-back mobility.
 He reported a significant reduction of symptoms during and after the round of golf with only minimal strain or twinge on occasions but mainly if he played a lot of golf in one go or is away on a golf holiday.